 What advice would you give an aspiring photographer that wants to be a pro.

 Anyone wishing to pursue a career in photography should study as much as possible.
-Whether that’s through the internet, or taking lessons in a classroom where you’re able to meet other like minded individuals who share the same passion is critical.
+Whether that’s through the internet, or taking lessons in a classroom where you’re able to meet other like-minded individuals who share the same passion is critical.
 The advantage of taking classes is in making contacts and developing friendships which can lead to work.
 It’s also extremely beneficial if you’re able to work alongside a professional for the benefit of gaining experience in the field.
-Some photographers will offer an exchange of time for experience or pay a minimum wage while you’re learning the ropes.
-There’s nothing more valuable in this business, as in most, than working with a seasoned pro.
+Some photographers will offer an exchange of time for the experience or pay a minimum wage while you’re learning the ropes.
+There’s nothing more valuable in this business, as in most than working with a seasoned pro.
 The experience is priceless.

 802-9th Street N.E.